 SARSVL’s Counselling Service welcomes to all kinds of women including: LGBTQIA, BME, non-binary, women with disabilities, refugee and asylum seeking women.

-- To see 3 clients weekly at our Leeds city centre premises for a minimum of 18 months.
+· To see 3 -4 clients weekly at our Leeds city centre premises for a minimum of 12 months.

 Under the Equality Act 2010 (Schedule 9, part 1), this volunteering opportunity is open to women only.

 To apply to volunteer with our Counselling Service, please e-mail: email@example.com for an application pack.

 We’re particularly keen to receive applications from Black and Minority Ethnic women, disabled women and older women because we actively aim to reach and represent all of the women of Leeds.

 Follow us on twitter (@sarsvl) or like us on Facebook (just search for Support After Rape & Sexual Violence Leeds), or sign up to our mailing list here to be kept up to date with all opportunities.